withcenter/fireflow/README.md

   - Moderator can remove a user.

+- Forum
+  - Complete functionalities of forum including
+    - uploading multiple files.
+    - displaying nested comments.
+    - etc.
+  - Forum is the based of all functions.
+You can create whatever features extending the forum.

-- Push Notification.
+- Push Notification
-  - Sending push notification is handled by fireflow.
+  - Sending push notification to all users.
-  - Display the foreground push notification on the top snackbar.
+  - Display the push notification while the app is on foreground.
+  - Subscribe new comments under my posts and comments.
+  - Subscribe new posts of a category.
+  - Subscribe new comments of a category.

 - Enhanced Firestore Security Rules